EwanSC/BromansCoopey/data/data_dictionary.md

 * Contains extra information about the location of a monument, such as nearby landmarks or other sites. _null_ means there is not extra information recorded about this site in this database.
 * Values are textual descriptions (own).
 Values: _null_; 5km from Čitluk; Gradina; Matinčevo-Porta Suburbia I; Pet mostova; could also be from another site around the Sinjsko polje; found between Vojnić and Gardun; near Antiochia Pisidiae; near Burnum/Kistanje; near Dubrava, Poljice; near Jesenice, Poljice; near Karin; near Metković; near Porta Andetria; near Sinj; near Tragurium/Trogir; near Šibenik; right bank of Trebižat river
 8. **LONGITUDE_epsg_4326**
 * Records the longitude of the find spot of the monument using [EPSG 326]( https://epsg.io/4326): World Geodetic System 1984. _null_ means that the longitude was not recorded in this dataset because the find spot was not specific enough (e.g., a whole province).
+Source of longitude was Trismegistos (https://www.trismegistos.org/geo/) or Pleiades (https://pleiades.stoa.org/), and if neither available, Google Maps (https://www.google.com/maps).
+All were subject to being edited for higher precision by the author, however.
 * Numerical values: 56 DISTINCT LONG values including _null_
 9. **LATITUDE_epsg_4326**
 * Records the latitude of the find spot of the monument using [EPSG 326]( https://epsg.io/4326): World Geodetic System 1984. _null_ means that the latitude was not recorded in this dataset because the find spot was not specific enough (e.g., a whole province).
+Source of latitude was Trismegistos (https://www.trismegistos.org/geo/) or Pleiades (https://pleiades.stoa.org/), and if neither available, Google Maps (https://www.google.com/maps).
+All were subject to being edited for higher precision by the author, however.
 * Numerical values: 56 DISTINCT LONG values including _null_
 10. **Pleiades**
 * Records the URL to the [Pleiades](https://pleiades.stoa.org) page for the find site of this monument.
 The last 6 digits of each URL are also the Pleiades identifier. _null_ means there is no Pleiades entry for the find site of this monument in this dataset = it was not found or does not exist.